 \section{Applications}

 In this section, we explore the implications of Theorem \ref{corr:main}.
-We prove Theorem \ref{thm:weak_app} (Theorem \ref{thm:weak} from the introduction), which shows that the norm relations test is weaker than than parity tests.
+We prove Theorem \ref{thm:weak_app} (Theorem \ref{thm:weak} from the introduction), which shows that the norm relations test is weaker than parity tests.
 Additionally, we show that the norm relations test follows from the parity conjecture for twists (Corollary \ref{corr:nrt_true}).
 We deduce that, under certain assumptions, the product of $\BSD$-quotients corresponding to a $K$-relation is the norm of an element in $K$ (Corollary \ref{corr:parity}).

-Let $F / L$ be an extension of number fields with $G = \Gal(F / L)$ and $E / L$ an elliptic curve.
-Consider a $K$-relation $\Theta = \sum_i n_i H_i$ with $K / \bQ$ quadratic.
-Recall that Theorem \ref{corr:main} says that can be computed as a product of regulator constants. \begin{remark} We summarize some properties of regulator constants for convenience.
+Let $F / L$ be a Galois extension of number fields with $G = \Gal(F / L)$ and let $E / L$ be an elliptic curve.
+Consider a $K$-relation $\Theta = \sum_i n_i H_i$ for $G$ with $K / \bQ$ quadratic.
+Recall that Theorem \ref{corr:main} says that can be computed as a product of regulator constants.

+\begin{remark} The following summarises properties of regulator constants.
 For an arbitrary group $G$ and $K$-relation $\Theta = \sum_i n_i H_i$, we associate to a rational representation $\tau$ of $G$ its regulator constant

 This is independent of the choice of rational pairing on $\tau$.
 Moreover, if $\langle \bC[G / \Theta], \tau \rangle = 0$, then the regulator constant can be computed with respect to any pairing (not necessarily $\bQ$-valued) and is still independent of the choice of pairing.
 Regulator constants also satisfy the following properties: